MCG-NJU/SparseOcc/README.md

 ## News

+* **2024-07-19**: We released an updated version of SparseOcc on [arXiv](https://arxiv.org/abs/2312.17118).
+All charts and colors have been carefully adjusted.
+Delete the old version and download the new one!
 * **2024-07-01**: SparseOcc is accepted to ECCV 2024.
 * **2024-06-27**: SparseOcc v1.1 is released.
 In this change, we introduce BEV data augmentation (BDA) and Lovasz-Softmax loss to further enhance the performance.
 Compared with [v1.0](https://github.com/MCG-NJU/SparseOcc/tree/v1.0) (35.0 RayIoU with 48 epochs), SparseOcc v1.1 can achieve 36.8 RayIoU with 24 epochs!
 * **2024-05-29**: We add support for [OpenOcc v2](configs/r50_nuimg_704x256_8f_openocc.py) dataset (without occupancy flow).